 - Enrolled in 10th grade for at least one academic year

-- Will complete one academic year of enrollment in 10th grade during which the CHSPE administration (spring or fall) will be conducted
+- Will complete one academic year of enrollment in 10th grade during which the CPP administration (spring or fall) will be conducted